 Perth is full of fitness fanatics and sports enthusiasts

 As I touched upon earlier, Perth is full of fitness fanatics and sports enthusiasts.
 This of course is a great way to meet new people if you’re feeling a little like an isolated expat.
 Whatever the sport, there is usually a club or society associated with it, so a good idea would be to do a little research online for groups near you.

 Plenty of great places to live!

-If you’re house-hunting and prefer the idea of the countryside being on your backdoor as opposed to endless neighbourhoods, then you may want to do some research into Parkerville, Roleystone and Kalamunda.
-These areas offer more of a scenic backdrop as opposed to your typical suburban Ramsey Street layout, pardon the generalisation.
+If you’re house-hunting and prefer the idea of the countryside being on your backdoor as opposed to endless neighborhoods, then you may want to do some research into Parkerville, Roleystone, and Kalamunda.
+These areas offer more of a scenic backdrop as opposed to your typical suburban Ramsey Street layout, pardon the generalization.
 Though be warned, if you choose this kind of isolation you’ll definitely need a car.